element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 ### Preparations

-If you are using the binary distribution make sure you are running a glibc compatible environment and necessary tools are installed to run the scripts for pre-processing the Ebics Response.
+If you are using the binary distribution make sure you are running a glibc compatible environment and necessary tools are installed to run the scripts for pre-processing the EBICS Response.
 On debian based systems you may use `apt install -y openssl perl qpdf xxd libxml2-utils` - versions are given only as FYI.

 ```bash
 ldd /bin/bash #  linux-vdso.so.1 (0x00007ffc33bee000) ....